 - Remember that your body takes time to relax into a new set point weight.
 The theory goes that, after a period of weight loss, your body wants to get back to its set point weight (the weight your body felt comfortable and steady at before weight loss).
 It takes effort to maintain a new lower weight before your body accepts it as your new set point weight.
 Some studies show that this can take several months to years.

-Hopefully, you’re now more clear on what being in maintenance means in your fat loss journey - and how to succeed at maintenance.
-If you want more help in sustainably losing fat AND keeping it off - take a look at my comprehensive online course - Sustainable Fat Loss.
+Hopefully, you’re now more clear on what weight loss maintenance means in your fat loss journey - and how to succeed at it.
+If you want more help in sustainably hitting weight loss goals AND keeping it off - take a look at my comprehensive online course - Sustainable Fat Loss.

 Start your food and body healing journey with the FREE masterclass